Public Profile

 Very high

 Some industries are more carbon intensive than others.
-Recreational Equipment's primary industry is Retail trade services, except of motor vehicles and motorcycles; repair services of personal and household goods (52), which is low in terms of carbon intensity compared to other industries.
+Recreational Equipment's primary industry is Retail trade services, except of motor vehicles and motorcycles; repair services of personal and household goods (52), which is very low in terms of carbon intensity compared to other industries.

 Location emissions intensity